 If you asked me this question when they first came out I would have said hell no. However, Hasbro seems to have got their act together and are creating some really good figures that are extremely popular with Marvel collectors.
 I do have an issue with the cost as they are really now geared to collectors, they are way out of the price range of kids with pocket money or high enough to think twice as a one-off treat.
 And I have come to realize this is fine providing the figures live up to the quality required.

 Will these figures gain value?

 Yes, I believe so.
 A high sales price depicts how many are made and how available they are to buyers.
 You can test this theory yourself.
 Check out this Hasbro Marvel Legends series on Amazon.
 Now try to find the whole series in Toy stores, try to find the whole series in web stores.

 You will find them on sites like Forbidden Planet and other online stores but there is a problem with this.
 You will undoubtedly have to pay more of a premium price.
 There will probably be postage costs to pay.
-And then you have to consider the implications of import tax if buying overseas.
+And then you have to consider the implications of import tax if buying online from overseas websites.